garodi/kodiadictos/README.md

 # kodiaddons
-A list with the best add-ons for KODI
+A list with the best add-ons and scripts for KODI